Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 Here, the value of the environment variable `CANONICAL_HOST_URL` will contain the URL to reach the newly deployed app.
-The `scalingo.json` configuration always takes precedence on parent app configuration.
+The `scalingo.json` configuration always takes precedence over parent app configuration.

-### Run a task after the first deployment of a review app
+### Run a Task After the First Deployment of a Review App

 When a review app is created, you might want to execute a custom action like seeding its database.
-This can be done using the `first-deploy` scripts in the manifest `scalingo.json`.
+This can be done using the `first-deploy` script in the `scalingo.json` manifest.
 If such a property is defined, the given command will be executed as a [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook %}) after the first deployment.